Palaeoherpetology

 The Messel Pit

 The Messel Pit is a UNESCO World Heritage site preserving fossils of breathtaking quality.
-Its age, about 48 Ma, places it in the Eocene Climatic Optimum, the warmest sustained interval of the last 66 Ma.
+Its age, about 47–48 Ma, places it at the end of the Eocene Climatic Optimum, the warmest sustained interval of the last 66 Ma.
 The Eocene was the last major “greenhouse” phase of Earth’s climate.
 Messel gives us remarkable insight into a terrestrial ecosystem at this time, and may hold clues to our future.
 My work at Messel encompasses the taxonomy of the lizards and snakes, taphonomy, and synthetic analyses of community structure, such as species diversity.

 Biogeography, climate, and Paleogene squamates